 Area 1: Comprehensive Asthma Management

 1.a.
-Management and Operations (20 points)
+Management and Operations (10 points)

 Application Guidelines Evaluation Criteria

-• Describe your organization: What kind of organization are you – healthcare, public health, community-based, clinical provider, etc.?
+• Describe your organization: What kind of organization are you—health care, public health, community-based, clinical provider, etc.?

-• What is the history of your asthma care initiative – how did leadership for the mission arise?
+• What is the history of your asthma care initiative— how did leadership for the mission arise?

 • What asthma care needs did you recognize in your target population?
 How did you organize to address those needs?
 How has asthma care changed over time and why?

 • Describe with as much detail as you can the demographics and prevalence of asthma in the population you serve.
-For example, include the age, common ethnicities, languages, income levels, housing status, and the asthma burden in the population you serve (e.g., _____% asthma prevalence; _____% of asthma population with not well to poorly controlled asthma)
+For example, include the age, common ethnicities, languages, income levels, housing status, and asthma burden in the population you serve (e.g., _____% asthma prevalence; _____% of asthma population with not well to poorly controlled asthma)

 • The applicant identifies the program’s mission, vision, history, leadership, and objectives.

-• The applicant demonstrates strong community ties, partnerships and community engagement strategies specific to the community's asthma disparities and needs.
+• The applicant demonstrates strong community ties, partnerships and community engagement strategies specific, to the community's asthma disparities and needs.

 • The applicant serves a population in significant need (for example, high asthma prevalence, significant asthma disparities, etc.) and targets care to address out of control asthma.